Latest Security Notes

 (2) Read all SMS messages from Shanghai Commercial Bank and your telecommunication service provider carefully

 - The Bank will send SMS notification to you in the event of any suspicious transactions occur.
-The Bank will also send you a One-time Password SMS as a safety measure for Internet transaction protection of your credit card.

 - Be careful of any notifications sent by your telecommunication provider about activation of the SMS/Voice Call forwarding function of your mobile device.
 Check with your service provider and report any suspicious notifications if you have not authorized the activation.